-TRAVEL NORTH - 26: PALM SUNDAY MASSACRE, Walk Towton Field In The Footsteps of Edward IV Of York
+TRAVEL NORTH - 26: PALM SUNDAY SLAUGHTER, Walk Towton Field In The Footsteps of Edward IV Of York's Army

 A bloody rout of Lancastrian nobility near Wakefield saw Henry VI beaten, Queen Margaret fleeing for her life and Edward of York become king

 A dispute between cousins led to Richard II being incarcerated and starved in Pontefract Castle on the orders of his cousin Henry 'Bolingbroke'.

 Edward III had seven sons.
 His eldest to survive infancy was Edward of Woodstock, 'the Black Prince', who pre-deceased the king.
 Lionel, Duke of Clarence was next in line with John, Duke of Lancaster third - made duke after his bride-to-be refused any suitor without land or title.
 After him was Edmund Langley, Duke of York.
 Richard II was the son of Edward Woodstock, whose reign was pockmarked by two peasants' revolts and conspiracies by his lords.
 The last led to his downfall in 1399, with Henry Bolingbroke, eldest son of John usurping the kingship after Richard was confined, starved to death at Pontefract Castle (1400).
 Henry's claim to the throne was based on him being the next surviving male heir.
 Unluckily for him there was a rival claim through Philippa, daughter of Lionel, Duke of Clarence.
 Philippa was wed to the Earl of March, Edmund Mortimer, laying the Mortimer claim to the throne.
 In 1425 the grandson of Edmund Langley, Richard Duke of York inherited the Mortimer claim through his maternal uncle, and would prove a strong rival to Henry VI his distant cousin.
 Henry borrowed heavily without repaying, thus making an enemy of Edward.
 It would be Henry's queen, Margaret who prosecuted her weak-willed husband's cause and would defeat Richard at Wakefield...
 Now read on.